matflores/integrity-gnome-notify/README.markdown

 Acknowledgements
 ================

-The images I am using on the notification messages were created by [Jamie Hill][http://thelucid.com/2007/07/30/autotest-growl-fail-pass-smilies/].
+The images I am using on the notification messages were created by [Jamie Hill][thelucid].

 License
 =======